varshith6156/DecodeLabs-Internship/Project-2-Smart-Irrigation/README.md

 # Project 2 – Automated Irrigation Controller

 ## Overview

-This project is an automated irrigation controller developed as part of the DecodeLabs Internet of Things (IoT) Industrial Training Program.
+This project is an **Automated Irrigation Controller** developed as part of the **DecodeLabs IoT Industrial Training Program**.

-The system reads an analog signal from a soil moisture sensor, processes the reading using the ESP32's ADC, and uses threshold-based logic to control a relay module that simulates a water pump.

-The project demonstrates a closed-loop automation system where real-time environmental data is used to control an actuator.
+The main idea is pretty simple — the system checks the **soil moisture level** and automatically decides whether the plants need water or not.

+A **soil moisture sensor** sends an analog value to the **ESP32**.
+The ESP32 processes this value using its ADC and checks it with a predefined threshold.
+If the soil is too dry, the ESP32 activates a **relay**, which simulates turning ON a water pump.

+So basically, the system works automatically without needing someone to manually check and water the soil.

 ## Objective

-The objective of this project is to build an automated system that:
+The main objective of this project is to build a simple automatic irrigation system that can:

-- Reads analog data from a soil moisture sensor.
+* Read the soil moisture level using a sensor.
-- Processes the sensor reading using an ADC.
+* Process the analog sensor value using the ESP32 ADC.
-- Determines whether the soil is too dry using threshold logic.
+* Check whether the soil is dry or wet using threshold logic.
-- Controls a relay module through a digital output.
+* Control a relay based on the moisture level.
-- Simulates automatic control of a water pump.
+* Automatically simulate a water pump.
+* Display the system status using an OLED and LED.

 ## Components Used

-- ESP32
+* ESP32
-- Soil Moisture Sensor
+* Soil Moisture Sensor
-- 5V Relay Module
+* 5V Relay Module
-- Water Pump (simulated)
+* Water Pump (Simulated)
-- OLED Display
+* OLED Display
-- LED
+* LED
-- Jumper Wires
+* Jumper Wires

 ## Software and Tools

-- Arduino IDE
+* Arduino IDE
-- C/C++
+* C/C++
-- Wokwi
+* Wokwi
-- Blynk IoT
+* Blynk IoT

-## Working Principle
+## How It Works

+The working of the project is straightforward:

+1. The **soil moisture sensor** detects the moisture level in the soil.
-The soil moisture sensor provides an analog value to the ESP32.
+2. The sensor sends an **analog signal** to the ESP32.

-The ESP32 reads this value and calculates the soil moisture level.
-The programmed threshold logic then determines whether irrigation is required.
+3. The ESP32 reads the signal using its **ADC**.
+4. The moisture value is compared with a predefined **threshold**.
+5. If the soil is **too dry**, the ESP32 turns ON the relay.
+6. The relay activates the **simulated water pump**.
+7. When the soil has enough moisture, the relay is turned OFF.

+### Working Flow

 ```text
 Soil Moisture Sensor